Monday - Friday 9am - 5pm EST 855-977-0420

 Limonene

-The Limonene terpene chmical structure is shown next to two lemon halves, and a small dropper vial. slices of lemon rind,
+The Limonene terpene chmical structure is shown next to two lemon halves, and a small dropper vial. slices of lemon rind.

 The second most abundant terpene in cannabis is Limonene.
 Like its name would suggest, Limonene produces a citrus aroma and flavor.
 It's found predominantly in fruits like lemons and oranges.
 Manufacturers use Limonene to create citrus-smelling cleaning products, so it's a highly familiar aromatic.
 Limonene is excellent for customers looking to reduce stress and improve mood.
 A strain with the word lemon or sour usually contains Limonene like the popular Sativa dominant strain Super Lemon Haze.